navigating-the-darkweb/navigating-the-darkweb/docs/chapter2_tor.rst

 OSDirs, Introduction Point, and Rendezvous Point
 ================================================
-For a user to communicate with Onion Services (OS), formerly known as Hidden Services (HS), the circuit is a bit more complex, and twice as many nodes are required for a circuit built to visit a site hosted in the Surface Web.
+For a user to communicate with `Onion Services <#id9>`_ (OS), formerly known as Hidden Services (HS), the circuit is a bit more complex, and twice as many nodes are required for a circuit built to visit a site hosted in the Surface Web.
 To preserve anonymity (so that the user is not aware of the location of the OS on the one hand and the OS is not aware of the user's location on the other hand), two circuits are built: one between the user and a Rendezvous Point (RP) and another from the OS to the RP.
 The resulting circuit consists of six onion relays.
 However, before this communication, there are several steps, which are depicted below.

 .. figure:: images/image25.svg
    :width: 800